larntz/lemmy-directory/content/community/infosec.pub/giac.md

 ## Description

 <blockquote class="description">
-A community for discussing SANS GIAC security certifications and their associated courses.
+A community for discussing SANS GIAC security certifications and their associated courses. <br><br>Please keep posts related to the community topic and respectful towards others.
+No sharing or distributing course or certification exam content in accordance with SANS / GIAC policy.
+Requests for extra practice exams are more than welcome.
 </blockquote>